NEWS

 For the general election, Cllr Doyle’s priorities include addressing the housing crisis and providing “properly affordable housing options”, developing heritage as public amentiies, completing the Royal Canal Greenway, enaging with carers and community members with reduced mobility, a committment to “reliable and efficient” public transport, and the removal of the Universal Social Charge as promised, but not delivered, by other parties.

 Cllr Doyle’s election leaflet is available to view here.
-You can listen to our interview with Cllr Doyle on our ‘General Election 2024’ podcast series.
+You can listen to our interview with Cllr Doyle on our ‘General Election 2024’ podcast series and read our in-depth profile here.

 Cllr Breda Hanaphy, Sinn Féin